-The SSI2161 is a versatile VCA building block for high-performance audio applications.
-A single channel provides voltage control of current-mode inputs and outputs for a gain range from +20dB to -100dB, with control provided by a ground-referenced -33mV/dB constant.
+The SSI2162 is a versatile VCA building block for high-performance audio applications.
+Two independent channels provide voltage control of a current-mode input and output for a gain range from +20dB to -100dB, with control provided by a ground-referenced -33mV/dB constant.

 The device offers considerable flexibility for a wide range of design goals and applications.
 A unique mode control allows selection of Class A, Class AB, or in-between using a single resistor.
 In addition, improved current handling allows use of lower value input resistors for reduced output noise without loss of headroom.
-Finally, the VCA can be used as a high-quality OTA building block for a variety of applications such as voltage controlled filters, exponential generators, and antilog converters.
+Both channels can be parallel-connected for further noise improvement.
+Finally, SSI2162 VCA channels can be used as high-quality OTA building blocks for a variety of applications such as voltage controlled filters, exponential generators, and antilog converters.

-The SSI2161 will operate on supplies as low as +8V for battery-powered devices such as guitar pedals, or up to $\pm$ 18V in systems where maximum headroom is desired.
+The SSI2162 will operate on supplies as low as +8V for battery-powered devices such as guitar pedals, or up to $\pm 18V$ in systems where maximum headroom is desired.

-The SSI2161 is part of a family of affordable high-performance VCA's from Sound Semiconductor.
-The SSI2164 offers four VCA's in a compact SOP package with lowest cost-per VCA, and the SI2162 provides two channels in a small PCB footprint.
+The SSI2162 is part of a family of affordable high-performance VCA's from Sound Semiconductor.
+The SSI2164 offers four VCA's in a compact SOP package with lowest cost-per VCA, and the single-channel SSI2161 provides lowest noise.